honey-chipotle baked beans

 - 1/4 cup cider vinegar

-- 2 chipotle chiles, canned in adobo sauce (or just 1 chile with some adobo sauce, to taste)
+- 2 chipotle chiles (from a can in adobo sauce - or just 1 chile with some adobo sauce, to taste)

-- 2 (28-ounce) cans baked beans, both drained of liquid on top of can after first opening
+- 2 28-oz cans baked beans, both drained of liquid from the top of the can after first opening

 - Preheat oven to 300°.